 NEONATAL - The neonatal period starts at birth and ends at 28 full days after birth.

 NITROGEN OXIDES (NOx) - The generic term for a group of highly reactive gases, all of which contain nitrogen and oxygen in varying amounts.
-Many nitrogen oxides are colorless and odorless.
-However, one common nitrogen oxide – that is, nitrogen dioxide (NO2) – can mix with other particles in the air and appear reddish-brown.
+Many nitrogen oxides cannot be seen.
+However, one common nitrogen oxide, nitrogen dioxide (NO2), can mix with other particles in the air and appear reddish-brown.
+Some nitrogen oxides smell sweet or harsh.

 NUMERATOR - The top number in a fraction or ratio.